Keeping All Students Safe Act: Statement of Senator Harkin on Introduction

 Senator Harkin also addressed data issues, "Another issue uncovered by the GAO study was that no web site, Federal agency, or other entity currently collects comprehensive data related to the use of restraint and seclusion in our Nation's schools.
 This Act will remedy this situation, as it requires each State educational agency to prepare and submit a report documenting" the use of restraint and seclusion."

 Related events

 In March 2012, the Office of Civil Rights of the United States Department of Education presented a report about its Civil Rights Data Collection.
-It reported that students with disabilities made up represent 12% of students in its data collection sample, but nearly 70% of the students who are physically restrained by adults in school.
+It reported that students with disabilities made up 12% of students in its data collection sample, but nearly 70% of the students who are physically restrained by adults in school.
 For those schools which reported data, there was a total of 38,792 incidents of physical restraint.
 CRDC also found racial and ethnic disproportionality in restraint and seclusion use.
 African-American students were 21% of students with disabilities under served under the IDEA, but 44% of students with disabilities subjected to mechanical restraint.
 Hispanic children were disproportionately subjected to seclusion.